SurabhiBorgikar/hyperledger-fabric-setup/README.md

 ~~~~~~

-After execution when you do "ls" you should be able to see "chaincode_example02" created
+After execution when you do "ls" you should be able to see "chaincode_example02" created.

 Run the following chaincode command to start and register the chaincode with the validating peer